Adjusting evidence is very common in the United States.

 2) DNA from hair Hser Ner Moo was clutching.
 Hair was found on Hser Ner Moo's left wrist and she was clutching hair in her right hand.
 This hair was sent to the FBI where it disappeared.
 This evidence was not used at trial.

 3) When Hser Ner Moo's fingernails were tested for DNA, one had no DNA and the other had DNA that could not be identified as belonging to Esar Met.
 Five years after the arrest that was still the case.
 Shortly before the trial the prosecutor arranged to have the material tested at a company with close ties to various law enforcement agencies, a company which had produced questionable evidence in the past, including another case involving a murdered girl of the same age, Rosie Tapia.
 This company found Esar Met's DNA, claiming it was part of a mixture of various DNA profiles.
-This evidence was used at trial.
+This evidence was used at trial, and the 'degree of certainty' was roughly 'one chance in a thousand' that it was not his DNA.

 4) Esar Met owned only one jacket, a denim jacket.
-When he was arrested nobody saw any bloodstains on the jacket.
-Long after the arrest, when prosecutors realized they did not have any evidence against him, the jacket was tested and DNA from the victim was found.
+When he was arrested, and for a long time after, nobody saw any bloodstains on the jacket.
+In fact the jacket was initially stored in a paper bag until the prosecution realized they needed more DNA evidence.
+Long after the arrest, when prosecutors realized they did not have any useful DNA evidence, the jacket was tested and DNA from the victim was "found".
 The four tiny blood stains were deposited in a linear fashion and are not consistent with having come from a violent murder scene that flung blood all over.
 This evidence was used at trial.

 6) The body was still stiff from rigor mortis at 530am on the day after it was found.
 The body had been in 70 to 75 F degree temperature until 8pm, then as cool as 60 to 65 degrees until 530am the next morning, then probably 65 to 70 degrees as it was autopsied.
 Smaller bodies go through rigor more quickly and it's likely she died between 10am and 4pm on the day she was found, guessing by common information available online.
 All of the people involved knew this was a big problem for police and prosecutors, so time of death was obscured through fuzzy testimony and shabby investigation.

-7) Esar Met left Southpark no later than 239pm on the day she died, so appears to be excluded by rigor timeline and the fact that the body was washed long after he was gone.
+7) Esar Met left Southpark no later than 239pm on the day she died, but probably in the morning, according to him and at least two other people, so appears to be excluded by rigor timeline and the fact that the body was washed long after he was gone.

-8) There are signs the killer was 'making an example' of her or 'teaching her a lesson', probably for ethnic reasons since she was being friendly with somebody from a competing ethnic group.
-For most Burmese adults in the U.S. this kind of 'friendship', watching tv with an outsider, etc, would not be so serious, so the killer is probably a more rural person.
+8) There are signs the killer was 'making an example' of her or 'teaching her a lesson', for ethnic reasons since she was being friendly with somebody from a competing ethnic group.
+For most Burmese adults in the U.S. this kind of 'friendship', watching tv with an outsider, etc, would not be so serious, so the killer is probably an older more rural person.

 9) The girl appears to have been injured for a while before the last attack which killed her quickly.
-If a person wanted to tie Esar Met to the crime, the only possibility is if she were injured before he left, then languished severely injured for a long time, then was finished off the next day.
+If a person wanted to tie Esar Met to the crime, the only possibility is if she were injured before he left, then languished severely injured for a long time, then was finished off the next day by somebody else.
 Very unlikely.

 Sorenson Forensics, the company which gave helped the FBI cover up their mistakes and gave an assist to the prosecution, was compensated indirectly with federal funds shortly after the conviction.